CptHilda0079/CptHilda0079.github.io/_posts/2025-05-04-TryHackMe-CMesS.md

 ![dev_subdomain](https://github.com/user-attachments/assets/1ff58949-5329-4469-809a-536f40294cca)

-This development page includes user and password credentials for user andre: andre@cmess: KPFTN_f2yxe%
+This development page includes user and password credentials for user andre: andre@cmess: KPFTN_f2yxe%.
+I can use this information to login to the /admin login page.

 ## Admin Panel
-Returning to the login page, I can successfully log in to the admin page using the given credentials

 ![admin_panel](https://github.com/user-attachments/assets/ffe8492f-0e56-4e57-bb74-37f9db5fcacd)

+After successfully logging into the cms, I am redirected to a admin dashboard.

+![blowfish_hash](https://github.com/user-attachments/assets/6a13ee30-f684-4ca9-9241-6147b08f3afd)

 Looking around the admin page, I find a password on the /admin/users page.
 This contains a password hash.
 I copied this hash into https://hashes.com/en/tools/hash_identifier, which returned a Blowfish hash type.
 Unfortunately, this hash type is secure and would not be vulnerable to brute force it.

-![blowfish_hash](https://github.com/user-attachments/assets/6a13ee30-f684-4ca9-9241-6147b08f3afd)
+![cms_version](https://github.com/user-attachments/assets/77b864e4-4a85-47b0-99c4-928785739b40)

 On the main page, I am presented with an admin panel.
 Exploring further, I find a CMS version.
 This can be queried for any exploits.

-![cms_version](https://github.com/user-attachments/assets/77b864e4-4a85-47b0-99c4-928785739b40)

 ## Exploit
 Searching online for "CMS version 1.10.9 exploits", I came across https://www.exploit-db.com/exploits/51569.